College of Letters & Science

 MM&I graduates have a variety of career options from which to choose.
 University and government laboratories, research institutes, the pharmaceutical and biotechnology industries, and diagnostic laboratories are among the list of employers looking for qualified microbiologists.
 MM&I graduates are employed in settings such as university research laboratories studying the molecular biology of infectious disease and product development laboratories of major pharmaceutical companies.

 Many MM&I undergraduates combine the regular course of study with additional courses, such as physics, statistics and calculus, to prepare for graduate and professional school.

 Prospective majors should meet with an MM&I advisor in the freshman year to outline a course of study appropriate to their academic needs and professional goals.

-Students wishing to major in medical microbiology and immunology (MM&I) are required to apply for admission.
-See the MM&I website for online or paper application forms.
-Admission to the MM&I major requires a grade point average (see www.medmicro.wisc.edu) in the following courses:
+Students wishing to major in medical microbiology and immunology (MM&I) must have declared the major by spring 2012 or earlier.
+Admission to the MM&I major requires a grade point average in the following courses:

 General Chemistry (Chem 103–104 or Chem 109 or Chem 115–116)

 First semester of Organic Chemistry (Chem 343) or Analytical Chem (Chem 327 or Chem 329)